ellensofia/apple/README.md

-Vi har valt att återskapa Apples hemsida.
-Apple.com/se

-Vi valde att avgränsa main-ytan till ungefär halva då den upprepar sig och ser i princip likadan ut längst med hela sidan.

-Ellen Dahlgren

-Jenny Weijland
+In a group project we recreated apples homepage, apple.com/se.

+Made by:
-Martina Kreivi
+Ellen Dahlgren Jenny Weijland Martina Kreivi